Inflation imported from the United States darkens the outlook for the African economy (SUMMARY)

 French.china.org.cn| Updated on 28-09-2022

 Since last March, the US Federal Reserve (FED) has raised interest rates aggressively in response to high domestic inflation, putting pressure on import activity from other countries and regions.
 Some African countries have thus experienced an accelerated devaluation of their currencies.
-To ease inflationary pressure, many African central banks have raised interest rates and tightened liquidity, which could slow economic growth.
+To ease inflationary pressure, many African central banks have raised interest rates and tightened liquidity, which might slow economic growth.

 Charles Onunaiju, a Nigerian expert in international relations, pointed out that the economic indices and foreign trade of African countries, including Nigeria, are closely linked to dollar reserves, which means that the United States can transfer inflationary pressure to these countries. country through monetary policy.